Slow cookers help make delicious meals without losing comfort.

-It doesn’t matter how expert you are at cooking; the slow cookers won’t help make delicious recipes because of excessive water presence, as the food won’t be cooked to a level it should.
+It doesn’t matter how expert you are at cooking; the slow cookers won’t help make delicious recipes because of excessive water presence, as the food won’t be cooked to the level it should.

-Do you need exact information on how much water do you put in a slow cooker?
-Well, half to two-third full is perfect, but make sure you don’t add more than three-quarters.
+Do you need exact information on how much water you put in a slow cooker?
+Half to two thirds full is perfect, but ensure you don’t add more than three-quarters.

 3) Adding Ingredients At The Begging Is The Way Forward

 As the name suggests, slow cookers will take time to cook recipes.
-Don’t you think it’s the best move to add most, if not all, the ingredients at first to let them cook collectively?
+Don’t you think it’s the best move to add most, if not all, ingredients first to let them cook collectively?

-However, it’s not a compulsion at all to add all the ingredients at the beginning because some recipes like pasta and rice required fresh herbs to be added at the end to let the magic happen for the entire meal.
+However, it’s not a compulsion to add all the ingredients at the beginning because some recipes, like pasta and rice, required fresh herbs to be added at the end to let the magic happen for the entire meal.

-So, better act accordingly, keeping an eye on the recipe you intend to make.
+So, you better act accordingly, keeping an eye on the recipe you intend to make.

 4) Use Cheaper Cuts Of Meats

-Cheaper cuts of meat generally have a high-fat content, and they are also known for having more connective tissues.
+Cheaper cuts of meat generally have a high-fat content and are also known for having more connective tissues.

-Do you know what does that means?
-It means they’ll benefit significantly from slow cooking techniques resulting in a tender dish.
+Do you know what that means?
+They’ll benefit significantly from slow cooking techniques, resulting in a tender dish.